Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMRunCommand.md

 Create or update Run Command on a VM passing the script content directly to -SourceScript parameter.
 Use ';' to delimit multiple commands.

-### Example 4: Create or update Run Command on a VM using commandId.
+### Example 4: Create or update Run Command on a VM using SourceCommandId.

 ```powershell
 Set-AzVMRunCommand -ResourceGroupName MyRG0 -VMName MyVMEE -RunCommandName MyRunCommand -Location EastUS2EUAP -SourceCommandId DisableWindowsUpdate